andrewellio/mission-control-/project_requirement/project-requirement.md

 ## 7. Contributions

 A one page statement of contributions, including a list of each member of the group and what they contributed to this document.

+Elliott Andrews has made contributions to identifyng the client/customer and their contact details.
+In addition has also identified and explanined some risks of the COVID-19 situation this year.

 ---